Dicklesworthstone/source_to_prompt_tui/README.md

 };
 ```

 Token counting uses tiktoken's `cl100k_base` encoding, the same encoding used by GPT-4.
-For files without cached content (>5MB), tokens are estimated as `bytes / 4`.
+When comment stripping/minify are enabled, the live estimate reflects transformed content for small files; files without cached content (large files) fall back to a conservative `bytes / 4` estimate until generation.

 ---